YangLinyi/HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction/README.md

 # HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction

+If you find this repository can help your research work, please cite our paper:

-Code for WWW-20 Paper: HTML: Hierarchical Transformer-based Multi-task Learning for Volatility Prediction
+"HTML: Hierarchical Transformer-based Multi-task Learning for Volatility Prediction"
+Authors: Linyi Yang, Tin Lok James Ng, Barry Smyth, Ruihai Dong